New boys first up for Southern Knights next Fosroc Super Series Championship rugby season

 Next up for the Knights after their opener will be a trip to Edinburgh to take on Watsonians, last year’s champions, on Friday, August 4, also at 7.35pm.

-Knights lost their last meeting with Watsonians, with Borderer Stevie Scott as head coach, 42-10 away in the Fosroc Super Series Sprint in April.
+Knights lost their last meeting with Watsonians, with Borderer Stevie Scott as the capital side’s head coach, 42-10 away in the Fosroc Super Series Sprint in April.

 They also lost home and away to the capital side last championship season with Bruce Ruthven as head coach, by 36-12 in August and 28-14 in October respectively.

-Note: Updated: New boys first up for Southern Knights next rugby season